andradaelenabucur/Triangle-challenge/README.md

 # Welcome to the Triangle challenge

-We recommend using `Visual Studio Code` editor.
+I recommend using `Visual Studio Code` editor.
 Make sure you have added the `ESLint` exension and that eslint.enable is set to true in user settings.

-Use `npm install` to install all modules listed as dependencies in package.json
+Run `npm install` to install all modules listed as dependencies in package.json

+Run `npm start` to check the triangle type
-Use `npm test` to run tests
+Run `npm test` to run tests